• Skip to main content

 NOTES

-Reheating and freezing - I wouldn’t recommend freezing this green bean casserole but you can keep it in the fridge for up to 2-3 days and reheat in the oven at 400-425F for about 10-15 minutes or until the middle is warm.
+• Reheating and freezing - I wouldn’t recommend freezing this green bean casserole but you can keep it in the fridge for up to 2-3 days and reheat in the oven at 400-425F for about 10-15 minutes or until the middle is warm.

-Onions - I used red onions but you can use brown onions instead.
+• Onions - I used red onions but you can use brown onions instead.
 However the flavor and color will be slightly different.
 Alternatively, there are ready-made fried onions that you can get from the store.

-Flour - I used gluten-free flour from Schar (Universal), basically, any all-purpose gluten-free flour should be fine here as it is used mainly for the sauce and onions and not for baked goods where the type of flour really matters a lot.
+• Flour - I used gluten-free flour from Schar (Universal).
+Basically, any all-purpose gluten-free flour should be fine here as it is used mainly for the sauce and onions and not for baked goods, where the type of flour really matters a lot.

 Click here to add your own private notes.

-« Bacon Pumpkin Bake
+« Bacon Pumpkin Casserole

 Reader Interactions